defikitchen/Hulk-Staking/README.md

 It is not possible to initiate withdrawals during the initial 30-day lock-up period.
 After this period your dashboard shows two actions you can choose from.

-    "Unlock Rewards".
+Unlock staking.
 This button can be used to start collecting your accumulated rewards.
 Pushing this button and completing the MetaMask transaction initiates the 7-day cool-down period.
 After the cool-down period you are able to claim your accumulated rewards.
 Keep in mind, this action comes with transaction fees on the Ethereum network.

-    "Claim Stake + Rewards".
+Collect rewards.
 This button can be used for unstaking, by which you automatically claim your initial stake + all accumulated rewards.
 Only use this button if you wish to stop staking, and clicking it will initiate the 7-day cool-down period.
 After the cool-down period you are able to (re)claim your stake and rewards.